Larsos099/fitusb/README.md

 fitusb is a custom Multi-Platform Image to USB flash tool coded in C++
 ## 2. Why _fitusb_?
 fitusb is very easy to use with its simple CLI Syntax

+It also has basically no dependencies, its 100% Coded in Standard C++ Library, Standard C Library and WinAPI.

+So it's basically native to everything that can run C++ and has lsblk installed.
 ## 3. How do I get _fitusb_?
-you just build it from source (using CMake) or download it from Sources like the AUR
+you just build it from source (using CMake)
 ## 4. How do I use _fitusb_?
 you use fitusb in the terminal of your choice like this:

 Unix-Style:
 ```sh
 fitusb <ISO-Image-path> <device> (-v)